 An outing might be nice just to get out of the house.
-Take the kids on your errands – they love going on errands though it does make them more expensive or at least mine make me buy them stuff.
+Take the kids on your errands – they love going on errands though it does make them more expensive or at least mine makes me buy them stuff.
 Or visit a new park in your area or one town over.
 The public library is another great stop once a week and many will have summer reading programs to keep your kids motivated.
-Bring your charged smart phone so that you can check and respond to email while your kids are playing at the park or looking for books.Choice Time – 1 hour
+Bring your charged smartphone so that you can check and respond to email while your kids are playing at the park or looking for books.Choice Time – 1 hour

 Depending on what you need to get done and the state of mind of your kids, you can offer screen time (hey, it has to be educational apps!), or more indoor or outdoor playtime.
 Imagination Soup suggests drawing from a bowl.Snack Time – 15 minutes